cjacker/wl-find-cursor/README.md

 # wl-find-cursor

-wl-find-cursor is a tool to highlight and print out global mouse position in wayland.
+wl-find-cursor is a tool to highlight and print out global mouse position in wayland, especially for compositors based on wlroots.

 Due to security concerns, it's difficult to obtain the global mouse position in Wayland, that's to say, there is no `xeyes` for wayland.
 This is generally not a problem.
 However, when we have multiple monitors and many editor windows open,